Friday, May 1, 2015

 Zigging and zagging around the fishermen and boats

-Your trek will consist of smooth sandy beaches interspersed with mooring lines for the numerous fishing pangas.
-A lot of high-stepping, rope-hopping is required.
-Great exercise for the gluts, I'm told.
 When you reach the area in front of the Naval base – that's the large white fenced compound on Medina Avenue – you will have to detour around this restricted area, and use the sidewalks.

-Makax Lagoon - marinas & boats, not pedestrian friendly
+Makax Lagoon - marinas & boats, not pedestrian-friendly

-On the south side of the car ferry terminal there are more fishing-boat lines to hop over and guard dogs to avoid, three fun bars where you can cool off, a handful of restaurants, and several marinas.
-In the area between Playita Isla Mujeres (formerly Chuuk Kay Restaurante) and all-inclusive Palace Royale Resort you will have use the sidewalks.
+In the area between Playita Isla Mujeres (formerly Chuuk Kay Restaurante) and the all-inclusive Palace Royale Resort, you will have to use the sidewalks.
 The properties on this stretch of waterfront face onto the marshy Makax Lagoon.
-Unless you happen to be wielding a sharp machete, this area is not pedestrian friendly.
-Plus the dense mangrove jungle is home to millions of mosquitoes and other unpleasant critters.
+Unless you happen to be wielding a sharp machete, this area is not pedestrian-friendly.
+Plus, the dense mangrove jungle is home to millions of mosquitoes and other unpleasant critters.
 So hit the concrete and continue walking south.

 Capitan Dulce Restaurante & Museum

 You might want to re-hydrate with another cold beverage at Playa Lancheros, or a little further along at Capitan Dulce Restaurante and Museum.
-In this area, on the western side on Isla Mujeres, there are many large tracts of private land owned by beach clubs and small hotels.
+In this area, on the western side of Isla Mujeres, there are many large tracts of private land owned by beach clubs and small hotels.
 A number of these properties have all-inclusive entrance fees and have made it difficult to access the beach.

-Garrafon Natural Reef Park - private walkway
+Garrafon Natural Reef Park, private walkway

-Punta Sur walking path - keep back from the cliff edge!
+Punta Sur walking path.
+Keep back from the cliff edge!

-The most scenic path along this part of the island is a well worn track that starts at Punta Sur.
-It skirts the friable edge of the cliffs, ambles in front of private homes, and re-joins the main road near the waste transfer station.
-(Yes, unfortunately a place to collect refuse is a necessary evil, even on an island in paradise.)
+The most scenic path along this part of the island is a well-worn track that starts at Punta Sur.
+It skirts the friable edge of the cliffs, ambles in front of private homes, and rejoins the main road near the waste transfer station.
+(Yes, unfortunately, a place to collect refuse is a necessary evil, even on an island in paradise.)

 Beach along eastern side - near Guadalupana

 The pathway slowly descends until once again the beach front is accessible.
-Built several years ago there is a nice sidewalk that continues on past the newer cemetery, the Guadalupaňa settlement, Isla 33 Condos, Villa la Bella B&B, and a cluster of tasty restaurants: Caribbean Brisas, Bahama Mama, and Mango Café.
-If you have experienced what the island sidewalks can look like after a big storm or a hurricane you will appreciate that this one is smooth, and relatively stumble-proof.
+Built several years ago, there is a nice sidewalk that continues on past the newer cemetery, the Guadalupaňa settlement, Isla 33 Condos, Villa la Bella B&B, and a cluster of tasty restaurants: Caribbean Brisas, Bahama Mama, and Mango Café.
+If you have experienced what the island sidewalks can look like after a big storm or a hurricane, you will appreciate that this one is smooth and relatively stumble-proof.

 Beautiful glass wall looks out over the ocean

 Then starting at the beautiful glass-fronted Catholic church across the street from the Mango Café, waterfront hiking becomes more interesting.
-It is possible to clamber over rocks, and around obstacles eventually coming out at the new skateboard park near Casa Ixchel Hotel.

 Behind the AguaKan pumping station

-From the skateboard park all the way to the naval airport the oceanfront is relatively easy to traverse.
-Part sand, part round pieces of coral, interspersed with rocky outcroppings the beach meanders past private homes, with a few municipal exits/access points where you can leave the beach and use sidewalks if you choose.
+From the skateboard park all the way to the Naval airport, the oceanfront is relatively easy to traverse.
+Part sand, part round pieces of coral, interspersed with rocky outcroppings, the beach meanders past private homes, with a few municipal exits/access points where you can leave the beach and use sidewalks if you choose.

-Malecon - seawall walkway
+Malécon seawall walkway

-Past the naval base, make a turn towards the sea, and in behind the AguaKan pumping station is a wonderfully wide malécon, a walkway, perfect for strolling and enjoying the view of turquoise water.
+Past the naval base, make a turn towards the sea, and behind the AguaKan pumping station is a wonderfully wide malécon, a walkway, perfect for strolling and enjoying the view of turquoise water.
 This is our favourite place to walk and check out what's happening in the neighbourhoods.
 The malécon will take you all the way to Playa Media Luna, and a few steps away from the start of your journey at Playa Norte, where once again you can re-hydrate with a cold beverage.

 Playa Media Luna

 If this trek sounds too exhausting, you might want to consider a shorter excursion, a Sea Glass Adventure Hike with our friend Daryl Adler.
-The hike takes anywhere from one to two hours, depending on your level of fitness, or your interest in hunting sea glass.
-Perhaps you'll find a piece glass discarded by the pirates who visited Isla Mujeres many years ago.
+The hike takes anywhere from one to two hours, depending on your level of fitness or your interest in hunting sea glass.

 Vintage Sea Marble ring - Daryl Adler

-Originally from Seattle Washington, Daryl moved to Isla about three and a half years ago.
-When the Artist Fair is on, November to April, you will find
+Originally from Seattle, Washington, Daryl moved to Isla about three and a half years ago.
+When the Artist Fair is on, from November to April, you will find Daryl and his display of water colours, or beautifully handcrafted sterling silver jewelry featuring unique sea marbles and one-of-a-kind pieces of sea glass.

-So, you see you actually can get from here to there, but I'm worn out writing about all of this activity.
-I think I will join my sweetie on the patio for a cold glass of wine, and watch the sunset.
+So, you see, you actually can get from here to there, but I'm worn out writing about all of this activity.
+I think I will join my sweetie on the patio for a cold glass of wine and watch the sunset.
 Ah!

 2 comments: